FixedEffects/InteractiveFixedEffectModels.jl/README.md

 		```julia
 		fit(PanelFactorModel(:pState, :pYear, 2), Sales ~ Price, df)
 		```
-		Note that the id or time fixed effects can be specified using `|>` as in the [FixedEffectModels.jl](https://github.com/matthieugomez/FixedEffectModels.jl) package
+		Specify id or time fixed effects using `|>` as in the package [FixedEffectModels.jl](https://github.com/matthieugomez/FixedEffectModels.jl).

 		```
 		fit(PanelFactorModel(:pState, :pYear, 2), Sales ~ Price |> pState + pYear, df)
 		```

 - `fit` has also keyword arguments:
-	- `subset`
+	- `subset`: estimate the model on a subset of the dataframe
-	- `weights`: This minimizes the sum of weighted residuals
+	- `weights`: minimizes the sum of weighted residuals
-	- `lambda` This option implements a Tikhonov regularization, i.e. minimizing the
+	- `lambda`: add a Tikhonov regularization, i.e. minimize the
 		```
 		sum of residuals +  lambda( ||factors||^2 + ||loadings||^2)
 		```
-	- `method`.
-This option is redirected to the minimization method from Optim.
+	- `method`: this option is passed to the minimization method from Optim.
 It defaults to `:gradient_descent` when estimating a factor model, and `:bfgs` when estimating a linear model with interactive fixed effects.
 Available optimizers are:

 		- `:newton`
 		- `:bfgs`